Intervention/docs/image/v3/introduction/formats.md

 configured without Jpeg support or Imagick is available without Webp support for example.**

-Read more about [image encoding](/v3/basics/image-output) in the output section.
+Read more about [encoding different image formats](/v3/basics/image-output) in the output section.

 ## Color Formats